10 Best Password Managers for Mac in 2024 + Coupons

 The Total Password browser extensions and mobile apps are simple and intuitive, too.
 But, they have one drawback — transferring data from other password managers is difficult.
 This could be an issue if you’re thinking about switching password manager services (I never had any issues importing data from other password managers with 1Password).

 There’s 1 dedicated Total Password plan, and it’s pretty good.
-It includes syncing across unlimited devices, password history, security checks, and data breach alerts.
+It includes syncing across unlimited devices, password history, Total Adblock, security checks, and data breach alerts.
 It might not have all the features of some competitors, but it offers good value for money at $1.99 / month and comes with a 30-day money-back guarantee.
 You can also choose to get TotalAV Total Security for $49.00 / year, which includes TotalAV’s antivirus, the password manager, an unlimited-data VPN, an ad blocker, and more.

 Bottom line: